Summer Steelhead: Fishing The West Coast And Great Lakes

 What is a Summer Steelhead?

 A summer steelhead is a steelhead that enters the river in the summer, sometimes as early as June or July, and will hold or continue to migrate up to the headwaters sometimes for a few months before they actually spawn.
-They tend to be smaller due to them entering freshwater as less sexually mature than winter steelhead.
+They tend to be smaller due to entering freshwater as less sexually mature than winter steelhead.

-How Are Summer Steelhead Different than Winter Steelhead?
+How Are Summer Steelhead Different Than Winter Steelhead?

 Although the summer and winter steelhead are the same species, this gene variation triggers summer run steelhead to run early for some reason.
-Genetically, that’s it!
-That’s the only difference.

-When Do Summer Steelhead Enter the Rivers?
+When Do Summer-Run Steelhead Enter the Rivers?

 What Triggers the Runs, or Why Do They Run in the Summer?